|

 For example, I know that there are "C" types go all the way to

 series 1 and you start at series 7."
+Answer: A good question.
+The

 types I am listing are for Free Album Coupons.
 Several of the types did